Lockdown: Bihar environment dept launches online quiz contest to keep people at home

-In an effort to keep people at home during the ongoing lockdown, the environment department of Bihar has introduced an online quiz competition, an official said on Saturday.
+In an effort to keep people at home during the ongoing lockdown, the environment department of Bihar has introduced an online quiz competition on nature and wildlife, an official said on Saturday.
 The department has also decided to give prizes and certificates, as a token of appreciation, to the winners of the competition to encourage people to participate in the programme, he said.

 The quiz contest aims at engaging people during the lockdown and giving them an opportunity to know about nature and wildlife of Bihar, the environment, forest and climate change department's principal secretary Dipak Kumar Singh said.
 The government's priority has been to keep people at home to check the spread of the coronavirus outbreak.